Aarhus University Seal

 What courses will I take?

 You must complete 120 ECTS credits during the programme (similar to the two-year full-time programme), but the ECTS credits can be spread over four years.
-A complete list of the master courses offered by the department can be found here.
-You can also take courses from other departments.
-Your final study plan will be tailored to your interests.
+A complete list of the master in Computer Science courses offered by the department can be found here.
+Find more information on the structure here.

 Who studies a part-time master?